dirkroorda/laf-fabric/docs/texts/about-laf-fabric.rst

 Visualization
 -------------
-If you develop tasks in notebook mode, you can invoke additional packages for data analysis and visualization right after your task has been completed in the notebook.
+You can invoke additional packages for data analysis and visualization right after your task has been completed in the notebook.

 The division of labour is that LAF-Fabric helps you to extract the relevant data from the resource,